ndeanon25/CVProject/README.md

 ```
-##Train the model
+## Train the model

-1.Use main.py to train, read comments in the code to help you understand.
+1. Use main.py to train, read comments in the code to help you understand.

-##⚙️ Config (config.yaml)
+## ⚙️ Config (config.yaml)
-path: absolute path to your data
+path: absolute path to your data<br>
-train: images/train
+train: images/train<br>
 val: images/val

 names: